 Marna Banggara, formerly known as the Great Southern Ark, is an ambitious project that aims to restore southern Yorke Peninsula's spectacular landscape.

 By returning locally extinct species to the area, we hope to reinvigorate the ecological processes that ensure the bushland's health and provide flow-on benefits to agriculture and the local economy.

-The project reached a significant milestone in 2021, with brush-tailed bettongs translocated to Dhilba Guuranda-Innes National Park in August.
+The project reached a significant milestone in 2021, with 40 brush-tailed bettongs translocated to Dhilba Guuranda-Innes National Park.
 One of Australia's rarest marsupials, the brush-tailed bettong was reintroduced to mainland South Australia after being locally extinct for more than a century.
 Another two translocations from Wedge Island and Western Australia took place in June and July 2022 and June 2023, taking the translocation total to 193 yalgi, as they're known to Narungga people.